blahaj-zone/hajkey/docs/install.md

-# Installing Iceshrimp
+# Installing Hajkey

-This document will guide you through manual installation of Iceshrimp on dev branch, for main branch, use Firefish's installation guide.
+This document will guide you through manual installation of Hajkey on dev branch, for main branch, use Firefish's installation guide.

 ## Dependencies